Great Tibet Tour Logo GREAT TIBET TOUR ®

 The largest expenditure for all travelers taking a tour to Tibet is the cost of a vehicle and the driver.
 In Tibet, vehicles are changed daily on the basis of the destination and the duration of the trip.
 The costs of vehicle and driver rates are usually per vehicle and not per individual traveler.
 The rates of vehicles in Tibet are slightly lower during the low season compared to the peak season in the summer months.
 Here are some of the estimates for hiring a vehicle and a driver for some of the destinations in Tibet.

-It should note that the costs stated above are just estimates.
-The prices may change drastically in high seasons from the month of June to October.
-Moreover, the calculations above are just for hiring a vehicle and a driver but it also depends on the duration of a particular route in Tibet.
+It should be noted that the costs stated above are just estimates.
+The prices may change drastically in high season from June to October.
+Moreover, the calculations above are just for hiring a vehicle and a driver, but it also depends on the duration of a particular route in Tibet.

-Accommodation (Hotels or Guest Houses): All travelers can choose from a wide range of hotels and guest houses across the whole cities of Tibet.
-There're some internationally rated 5 Star hotels in the town of Lhasa city.
-There are also dorm-style rooms and rooms without an attached bathroom for budget travelers in which the prices range from 60RMB(9.5USD) to 100RMB(17USD) per traveler.
-In Tibet, you can also get a middle-range hotel or guesthouse with an attached bathroom for the range of 250RMB(42USD) to 450RMB(74USD) per traveler.
-The prices of high-end hotels are expensive and they range from 600RMB(100USD) to upwards.
+Accommodation (Hotels or Guest Houses): All travelers can choose from a wide range of hotels and guest houses across the whole of Tibet.
+There are some internationally rated 5 Star hotels in the town of Lhasa.
+There are also dorm-style rooms and rooms without an attached bathroom for budget travelers, in which the prices range from 100RMB (15USD) to 200RMB (30USD) per traveler.
+You can also get a middle-range hotel with an attached bathroom for a range of 200RMB (30USD) to 500RMB (76USD) per traveler.
+The prices of high-end hotels are expensive and they range from 700RMB (100USD) to upwards.

 Dekang Hotel